TamasFulopEftomi/tcp/README.md

 Create Cargo List Menu:
 - You can start the calculation and planning process here.
 This will drive you over the selection till the end result of calculation.

-Software version: 1.2 Created by Tamas Fulop email: tamas.fulop.eftomi@gmail.com
+Software version: 1.3 Created by Tamas Fulop email: tamas.fulop.eftomi@gmail.com

-You can find it on the web:  http://tcp.eftomi.com/
+Spring with maven.